 photo of steamed shrimp platter courtesy Culinary Traveler.

-This article was published on ecoXplorer in 2016, and updated for Mardis Gras 2018.
+This article was published on ecoXplorer in 2016, and updated and republished periodically, including for Mardis Gras 2024.

 ecoXplorer Evelyn Kanter is a journalist with 25+ years of experience as a newspaper and magazine writer, radio & TV news producer & reporter, and author of guidebooks and smartphone apps – all focusing on travel, automotive, the environment and your rights as a consumer.

 ecoXplorer Evelyn Kanter currently serves as President of the International Motor Press Assn.
 (IMPA), a former Board Member of the Society of American Travel Writers (SATW) and a current member of the North American Travel Journalists Assn.
 (NATJA) and the North American Snowsports Journalists Assn.
 (NASJA).

 Contact me at email@example.com.